 Usage of SiC in semiconductor devices only became possible in the last twenty years, when commercially available SiC single crystals became available.
 Thin films and nanoparticles of SiC are still rare, but monolithic SiC and composites containing SiC have been available much longer.

-The most common forms of SiC include powders, fibers, whiskers, coatings and single crystals.
+The most common forms of SiC include powders, fibers, whiskers, coatings, and single crystals.
 There are several methods to produce SiC depending on the product form desired and its application.
-Purity of the product imposes certain restrictions on the selection of the method of production.
+The purity of the product imposes certain restrictions on the selection of the method of production.

 Silicon carbide powders are produced predominantly via the traditional Acheson method where a reaction mixture of green petroleum coke and sand is heated to 2500°C using two large graphite electrodes.

 SiC fibers are produced via the pyrolysis of organosilicon polymers, such as polycarbosilane, and are commercially available.

 SiC whiskers, which are nearly single crystals, are produced (grown) using different methods, including the heating of coked rice hulls, the reaction of silanes, reaction of silica and carbon, and the sublimation of SiC powder.

 Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.